K-Banks/HackAThon/README.md

 ## Description

-_This application will take user selected options for an event planning service and offer an estimate on the event._
+_This application is designed for organizing teams for a Hack-A-Thon style event.
+Users will be able to submit a team with members, a team name, and a brief description.
+Users will also be able to update teams._

 ## Setup/Installation Requirement for Developers:

-* Clone repository on your local computer from https://github.com/K-Banks/Event-Planner.
+* Clone repository on your local computer from https://github.com/K-Banks/HackAThon.
 * If you already have Java and IntelliJ IDEA installed, then skip to "Running Application"

   #### Java Installation Instructions: